 Despite its beautiful location in a picturesque valley by the river Ebro, and an incredibly rich historical heritage, Zaragoza is refreshingly untouched by mass-tourism.
 Most travellers know it only as a train stop on the way from Barcelona to Madrid.
-Zaragoza benefits, however, from its location right in the middle of everything, and is a dynamic and modern town, while still maintaining an authentic Spanish identity.
+Zaragoza benefits, however, from its location right in the middle of everything.
+It is a dynamic and modern town, while still maintaining an authentic Spanish identity.
 The food and bar culture is unique, the city a real architectural treasure and a growing young population guarantees a busy night life.

 Population Approximately 700,000